-Before our luxury safari in Tanzania, we thought that leopard were the only cats that climbed trees.
-On our Lake Manyara safari, we soon learned that lion also do.
+Before our safari in Tanzania, we thought that leopard were the only cats that climbed trees.
+On our Lake Manyara safari – one of Tanzania’s best safari experiences – we soon learned that lion also do.
 Perhaps we shouldn’t have been surprised – after all, this was the home of ballerina-like flamingos and hundreds of other species, too.

-We’d enjoyed a very relaxing morning in our stilted treehouse at Lake Manyara Tree Lodge.
+We’d enjoyed a very relaxing morning in our stilted treehouse at our safari lodge.
 Our room was so beautiful we were almost reluctant to leave it, but we also wanted to enjoy another Lake Manyara safari.
 In particular, we very much wanted to see the famous tree-climbing lion.

 After enjoying afternoon tea with our fellow guests, we headed out along the lakeshore.
 Our guide, Abasi, steered for the northern end of the lake, which meant that as we drove along, we had phenomenal views of the Great Rift Valley wall to one side, and the flat shimmering expanse of Hemingway’s ‘loveliest lake in Africa’ to the other.